-Deep water salinity remains high in the Baltic Proper.
+Deep water salinity is increasing in the Baltic Proper, which hampers vertical mixing.
 Hydrogen Sulphide is present in the deep water of the East Gotland Basin, the Northern Baltic Proper and West Gotland Basin, and even affects the western deep areas of the Gulf of Finland.

-The delicate relations between available nutrients, biomass, stratification, water exchange and oxygen levels is unfortunately not well balanced in many of the Baltic Sea sub-regions, leading to reduced biodiversity, fish recruitment and water quality status.
+The delicate relations between available nutrients, biomass, stratification, water exchange and oxygen levels are not balanced in many of the Baltic Sea sub-regions, leading to reduced bio-diversity, fish recruitment and water quality status.